How a Man Ages?

 Sun Exposure: The Balancing Act of Vitamin D

+While sunlight is a crucial source of vitamin D, excessive exposure can accelerate skin ageing and increase the risk of skin cancer.
 Protecting the skin with sunscreen, wearing protective clothing, and seeking shade during peak sun hours can help balance vitamin D synthesis and skin health.

 Social Connections: Aging with a Strong Support Network

+Maintaining social connections and nurturing relationships is essential for healthy ageing.
 Studies have shown that individuals with strong social ties tend to live longer and have a reduced risk of age-related cognitive decline.

 Engage in activities that foster social connections, such as joining clubs, volunteering, or spending quality time with loved ones.